Ajayman/learn-today/README.md

 # for running gulp 4 task running is different from gulp 3 task running
    as the gulp 4 requires .series or .parallel function

+# Element UI form validation
+   the prop name must be same with the model name to validate